 If you observe the above syntax, we used a

 readonly keyword to declare a read-only variable in our application.

 The following are the different ways of declaring and initializing read-only fields in the c# programming language.

-If we uncomment the commented code in SetDetails() method, then we will get compile errors because, in c#, the read-only field values can be initialized either during declaration or in a constructor.
+Suppose, if we uncomment the commented code in SetDetails() method, we will get compile errors because, in c#, we can initialize the read-only field values during declaration or in a constructor.

 Following is the example of defining and using read-only fields in c# programming language with

 If you observe the above example, we created read-only fields with different data types, and if we uncomment the commented code, we will get a compile-time error because we are trying to change the value of read-only fields.

 As discussed, once the read-only field is declared and initialized, that field value must be the same throughout the application.